-The TMG is made up of individuals responsible for the day-to-day management of the trial/study.
-The exact composition of this TMG will vary depending on the nature of the trial/study but it is typically the Chief Investigator (CI) and any of the following: statistician, trial manager/coordinator, data manager, programmer, research nurse, pharmacist (for CTIMPs).
+Some of the participants may only attend at relevant time-points/for part of the meeting where applicable.

 The remit of this group is to manage all aspects of the conduct of the trial/study, monitor its progress and quality of data collected, to ensure that the protocol is followed and that the safety and wellbeing of participants is upheld.
 Responsibilities of this group will include but are not limited to:

-- Design of the trial/study - Preparation of all trial/study documents (protocol, patient information sheet, leaflets, adverts etc.) - Preparation of required documentation for submission to HRA, MHRA and local R&D approvals - Design of data capture systems (paper and electronic) - Collection of data generated during the study/trial and resolving queries on missing and inconsistent data - Collection, reviewing and reporting of safety data to all appropriate parties - Preparation of progress and safety reports - Reviewing rate of participant recruitment rate against projected timelines - Analysis of data and publication of outcome - Overseeing the conduct of the trial to ensure that the approved protocol and procedures are adhered to. - Take appropriate action to ensure the safety and wellbeing of participants
+- Design of the trial/study - Preparation of all trial/study documents (protocol, patient information sheet, leaflets, adverts etc.)

+- Preparation of required documentation for submission to HRA, MHRA and local R&D approvals - Design of data capture systems (paper and electronic) - Overview of Data Management; collection of data generated during the study/trial, resolving queries on missing and inconsistent data and trend identification - Overview of pharmacovigilance; Collection, reviewing and reporting of safety data to all appropriate parties.
+For example reviewing SAEs and if applicable AESI summary tables - Preparation of progress, safety and funder reports - Reviewing rate of participant recruitment rate against projected timelines - Reviewing participant retention rate - Discussing sample management/analysis plans, conduct and/or issues - Reviewing non-compliances and overseeing the conduct of the trial to ensure that the approved protocol and procedures are adhered to - Overview of any sponsor monitoring activity and issues raised - Overview of any proposed amendments to the study - Take appropriate action to ensure the safety and wellbeing of participants - Oversee progress of study in relation to any funding milestones - Analysis of data and publication of outcome

-Minutes should be taken during TMG meetings and filed in the TMF.
+Minutes are to be taken during TMG meetings and filed in the TMF.

-Frequency of TMG meetings is decided by the Chief Investigator.
+Frequency of TMG meetings is approved by the Chief Investigator and may be stated in the protocol.